-Chelsea Dirks-Ham begins her third season on head coach Dave Collins' staff and first as an assistant coach for the Bears in 2013-14.
+Chelsea Dirks-Ham begins her fourth season on head coach Dave Collins' staff and second as an assistant coach for the Bears in 2014-15.
 Previously, she served as a graduate assistant in 2012-13 and volunteer assistant in 2011-12.

 In addition to working with the men's and women's stroke groups, Dirks-Ham has played an integral role in the Bears' recruiting efforts.

 In her time as a graduate assistant coach, Missouri State continued its prominence in the stroke events at the MVC Women's Swimming & Diving Championships.
-The Bears have owned the medley relays, extending its streak to 10 straight victories in the 200 medley, while they have won eight of the past nine 400 medley relays.
+The Bears have owned the medley relays, extending its streak to 11 straight victories in the 200 medley, while they have won nine of the past 10 400 medley relays.
 In 2012-13, Missouri State compiled five NCAA consideration times along with seven individual conference titles.
 With the exception of the 100 fly, the Bears nearly swept the stroke events at the 2013 MVC Championships in Carbondale, Ill.

-On the men's side, the Dirks-Ham was involved with the successful postseason run by sophomore Paul Le.
-The 2012-13 campaign ended on a high note with Le becoming the Bears' first NCAA qualifier since 2005.
+On the men's side, the Dirks-Ham has been involved with the successful postseason runs by Paul Le and Uvis Kalnins.
+Both set new school records at the 2014-15 NCAA Championships, while the 2012-13 campaign ended on a high note with Le becoming the Bears' first NCAA qualifier since 2005.
 Not only that, Le also became the first swimmer in school history to score points at the NCAA Championships with a top-16 finish in the 200 back and earn Honorable Mention All-America recognition.